oinone/oinone-docs/en/DevManual/Reference/StandardModule/workflow.md

 ## (Ⅸ) [Reject] Callback Hook

-Use Case: When a reject operation is performed on a workflow to-do, this callback hook can be used to change other business data logic.
+Use case: This callback hook can be used when the process backlog is rejected and additional business data logic needs to be changed.

 :::info Note